Choens/titanic-workshop/README.md

     - http://ess.r-project.org/
     - http://www.walware.de/goto/statet

-The presenter will switch demonstrate and use both RStudio and Emacs ESS.
-Participant may choose to use any R interface they choose.
+The presenter will lead the workshop using both RStudio and Emacs ESS.
+Participants may choose to use any R interface they choose.
 RStudio is the easiest to install and setup.
 ESS is the best for Emacs fans.
+Statet is the best option of fans of Eclipse.
+There are dedicated interfaces for Sublime and other popular text editors such as Vim.

-Participants can use ANY operational interface, including the default R interpreter, but the presenter recommends installing RStudio if you don't have a pre-established / strong opinion about it.
+Participants may use R interface, including the default R interpreter, but the presenter only claims to be knowledgeable of and support RStudio / ESS.
+Use other interfaces, such as Statet, only if you feel confident you can set up and configure them prior to the workshop.